noseapp/noseapp/docs/suite.rst

         pass

+them maybe more...

 Mediator class
 --------------

-If is need change communication with nose library, you can set own mediator class.
+If you want to change communication with nose library, so you can change mediator class.

 ::